As a world traveling Mum and son duo, we love to see and experience as much as we can of local life and culture.

 The fresh vegetables and fruits were just eye candy.
 And the aroma was also magical.

 We finished off at this market with a look at the dried fruits and nuts.
 You can read more about the market tours in depth here.

 Sant Antoni was the next market we went to.
 A lot less touristy, and as you can see from the photo below, a lot more room to move about.
 For me, this was a lot more relaxing with a child who likes to go off and take photos.

 Here we tried an assortment of incredible cheeses.
 There were sheep cheeses I really liked in particular.

-After this there were an assortment of olives.
-Some were very strong in flavour.
-I never knew there were so many flavours in olives.
+After this, there was an assortment of olives.
+Some were very strong in flavor.
+I never knew there were so many flavors in olives.
 Must say it as a shock.
 Next time I shall try more, as I wasn’t so game on this day.
 I shame myself on that one.